firiazabal/firipos/README.md

 The server application must implement the next methods:

 #### Base
-Loads all the base elements, like the application users.
-Doesn't need to be loged, because there are no sensible
+Loads all the base elements, like the application users, the grants to the different buttons..
+When this method is called, there may not be any user logged in.
 > {**server parameter**}/pointofsale/base

         Request POST Parameters